 Hockey - sports information

-Equipment required to play hockey: mouth guard, hockey stick, gloves, shin pads, shinliners and gloves.
+Equipment required to play hockey: mouth guard, hockey stick, gloves, shin pads, shinliners (inner socks) and gloves.

 Wear Shinnerz for Hockey.

 Field hockey is an exciting and fast moving team sport that was originally played on grass but is now more commonly played on sand-based or water-based artificial turf (Astroturf as it's better known).

 Hockey is team game that is popular among both male and females in numerous parts of the world, particularly Europe, South Africa, Asia, Australia and New Zealand.
 It is believed that field hockey first appeared in England in the mid 18th Century but it wasn't until the 19th Century that it became well established, primarily in schools.
 The governing body of this exciting sport is the International Hockey Federation.